 Professor Rebecca Waller

-A full listing of our graduate group members may be found here.
-All members of our graduate group are eligible to advise students in our program, but only those listed above have indicated that they will look at applications for fall 2022.
+All members of our graduate group are eligible to advise students in our program, and a list of those indicating they will look at applications for Fall 2025 will be added to this webpage before the application opens on October 1, 2024.

-2. Once you have contacted a faculty member and determined that the lab and the program are a good fit, you should proceed with your application (APPLY HERE).
+- Once you have contacted a faculty member and determined that the lab and the program are a good fit, you should proceed with your application.
+Please note that when selecting more than one faculty member in the new application, it requires that you hold the Control (ctrl) key for Windows or the Command key for Mac to click on multiple names.

-4. Applicants whose native language is not English must prove English proficiency through the following approved tests, unless they graduated from an English-speaking university (i.e., a university in an English-speaking country): TOEFL iBT Test (standard/in-person), TOEFL iBT Special Home Edition, TOEFL ITP Plus for China solution, or Duolingo English Test.
+- Applicants whose native language is not English must prove English proficiency through the following approved tests, unless they graduated from an English-speaking university (i.e., a university in an English-speaking country): TOEFL iBT Test (standard/in-person), TOEFL iBT Special Home Edition, TOEFL ITP Plus for China solution, or IELTS.
+TOEFL must be submitted electronically through ETS using the institution code 2926.
+An official copy of the IELTS scores must be mailed directly from IELTS to the Graduate Division, School of Arts and Sciences, University of Pennsylvania, 3401 Walnut Street, Suite 322A, Philadelphia, PA 19104-6228.

-5. You must arrange to have 3 letters of recommendation sent to Penn and submit all components of the application before the December 1, 2021 deadline (APPLY HERE).
+- You must arrange to have 3 letters of recommendation sent to Penn and submit all components of the application before the December 1, 2024 deadline.
 These include a personal statement, a transcript, and a CV.
-See here, for additional information about the personal statement.

-7. You will hear from us in mid January if you will be invited to interview.
+- You will hear from us in mid-January if you will be invited to interview.
 Interviews will be held virtually.
 Interviews are usually in late January/early February.
 Admissions offers are usually made in mid-February.

 Additional questions?
-A list of frequently asked questions about the application process can be found here.
+Visit this list of FAQ about the application process.

 For further questions, please contact Paul Newlon at grad_coordinator@psych.upenn.edu.